amdadislam01/Green-Earth-Site/README.md

 ---

-## 5. How does destructuring assignment work in ES6?
+## 5. Explain template literals in ES6.
+How are they different from string concatenation?

 Template literals are defined using backticks (`` ` ``).
 They allow embedding variables and expressions inside a string using `${}` and support multi-line strings.